-Despite, or perhaps in light of, the vast amount of work on cultural distance and the process of firm internationalization, as well as the criticism that the cultural distance construct has received, we believe that there is a need for a critical assessment of the current state of this research.
+Given the vast amount of work on cultural distance and firm internationalization on the one hand and the serious points of critique raised about the cultural distance construct on the other, we believe that there is a need for a critical assessment of the current state of this research.
 First, internationalization is an increasingly common strategy for all types of companies around the world and understanding the impact of cultural differences on the survival and success of these endeavors is vital.
+Pressured by growing global competition,

-Furthermore, as a response to the growing competition in todays' global economy, Western companies are internationalizing at unprecedented levels often expanding to rather "distant" host countries including developing countries (e.g., South Africa) and emerging markets (e.g., India, China, Vietnam, Philippines).
-Emerging market firms are internationalizing to Western markets in a rather aggressive way as well (BCG, 2014; Gubbi, Aulakh, Ray, Sarkar, & Chittoor, 2010; Guillén & García-Canal, 2009; Luo & Tung, 2007).
-In this context, it is important to revisit some of the original views that cultural distance is a deterrent in international expansion.
+Western companies are internationalizing at unprecedented levels and are, often expanding into rather "distant" developing and emerging host countries.
+Likewise, emerging market firms are aggressively internationalizing to "distant" Western countries (BCG, 2014; Gubbi, Aulakh, Ray, Sarkar, & Chittoor, 2010; Guillén & García-Canal, 2009; Luo & Tung, 2007).
+In this context, the original view that cultural distance is a deterrent in international expansion may need to be reassessed.
 Does cultural distance continue to be an important factor concerning internationalization decisions and does it matter what the home base of the firm is - developed or emerging market country?
-Second, our literature review suggests that with few exceptions, researchers tend to follow the "blanket" logic of negative effects of distance on internationalization and rarely provide an in-depth and nuanced explanation of the multifaceted impact of cultural distance on firm strategies.
+Second, in our review we found that with few exceptions, researchers tend to apply the "blanket" logic of negative effects of distance on internationalization and rarely provide an in-depth or nuanced explanation of its multifaceted impact.
 How does distance affect the different stages of the internationalization process?
-For example, is distance equally salient in both the pre- and post-expansion period?
-What types of outcomes associated with the process of firm internationalization are most affected by cultural distance?
-Third, as already alluded to, the cultural distance construct is not without criticism (Shenkar, 2001; Kirkman et al., 2006; Tung & Verbeke, 2010).
-Questions regarding operationalization and measurement of cultural distance have been continuously raised by the critics; for example, which cultural frameworks (e.g. Hofstede or Globe?) have the most meaningful impact on firm internationalization?
-Is there a difference between perceptual measures of cultural differences and measures based on "objective" data on values taken from cross cultural frameworks such as the ones developed by Hofstede and Globe?
-Does economic globalization lead to cultural convergence, and is the possible impact of cultural differences on the process of firm internationalization as relevant today as it was for example twenty-five years ago?
+Is it equally salient in the pre- and post-expansion period?
+Which particular outcomes associated with firm internationalization are most affected by cultural distance?
+Third, in light of some of the existing critique (Shenkar, 2001; Kirkman et al., 2006; Tung & Verbeke, 2010), it is worth testing for methodological contingencies related to operationalization and measurement of cultural distance For example, which cultural frameworks (e.g. Hofstede or GLOBE) have the most salient impact on firm internationalization?
+Are perceptual or "objective" measures of cultural distance (e.g., based on Hofstede and GLOBE indexes) equally potent?
+How has economic globalization impacted the importance of cultural distance for firm internationalization?
+For example, is distance less important now than it was twenty five years ago?

-Accordingly, the objective of our paper is threefold: (a) take stock of the growing literature on cultural distance and the process of firm internationalization, (b) synthesize and analyze this literature identifying robust findings, and (c) develop new theoretical insights regarding the effects of cultural distance on the firm internationalization process.
-Such combined approach of review, analysis, and theory expansion is particularly important for areas of research that have experienced massive growth and may have produced inconsistent and inconclusive results like the field of internationalization research.
+Accordingly, the objective of our paper is threefold: (a) take stock of the growing literature on cultural distance and the process of firm internationalization, (b) synthesize and analyze this literature identifying robust findings, and (c) develop new theoretical insights on the effects of cultural distance on the firm internationalization process.
+Such combined approach of review, analysis, and theory expansion is particularly important for areas of research that have experienced massive growth and may have produced inconsistent and inconclusive results as is the work on internationalization.
 Moving forward requires making sense of what has been already done in an informed and rigorous way, and laying out ideas about future research steps in this area of inquiry.